Anish007TML/Synchronous_FIFO/README.md

 6. Multiple Writes Test - Write multiple elements sequentially without reading.
 7. Multiple Reads Test - Read multiple elements after writing them to ensure FIFO behaviour.
 8. Reset Functionality Test - Reset the FIFO during operation and verify pointers and flags.
-9. Wrap-around test - This test ensures that the FIFO correctly wraps pointers when the buffer reaches it maximum capacity, validating data integrity after pointer rollover.
+9. Wrap-around Test - This test ensures that the FIFO correctly wraps pointers when the buffer reaches it maximum capacity, validating data integrity after pointer rollover.
 10. Simultaneous Read/Write Test - This test checks the behaviour of FIFO under concurrent read and write operations to confirm no conflicts or race conditions occur.
 11. Overflow Handling Test - This test ensures the FIFO behaves correctly when attempting to write to a full buffer and ignore writes when full.
 12. Underflow Handling Test - This test ensures the FIFO behaves correctly when attempting to read from an empty buffer, preventing invalid data access.